Rita Ora Drives Fans Wild With Series Of Sexy Bikini-Clad Photos

 Earlier today, Rita Ora delighted fans with a series of bikini shots from her stash.

-As her loyal fans and social media followers know, Rita is no stranger to showing off her flawless figure on Instagram in a wide-variety of NSFW outfits including — and with a body like that, can you even really blame her?
-The singer is incredibly popular on Instagram and has a fan base of over 15.4 million-plus and that number rises each and every week.
+As her loyal fans and social media followers know, Rita is no stranger to showing off her flawless figure on Instagram in a wide variety of NSFW outfits including — with a body like that, can you even really blame her?
+The singer is incredibly popular on Instagram and has a fan base of over 15.4 million followers, a number that rises each and every week.

-In the most recent series of photos that was shared for her fans, Ora sizzles in a number of different bikinis.
+In the most recent series of photos that were shared for her fans, Ora sizzles in a number of different bikinis.
 For the first sexy shot in the deck, the songstress appears soaking wet in a pool.
 Her picture-perfect figure is on full display as her toned tummy and thighs take center stage.
 The bombshell wears her long locks slicked back and out of her face while appearing to be wearing minimal makeup.

-In the second shot in the series, Rita can be seen relaxing on a pool lounger in another sexy piece of swimwear — this time a tiny black bikini.
-Once again, her gorgeous figure is on display and she looks up into the camera with a big smile on her face.
-The next few photos show the stunner in another black bikini as well as in an electric blue two-piece before Rita ends the post with a few sexy photos of herself clad in pool cover ups.
+In the second shot in the series, Rita can be seen relaxing on a pool lounger in another sexy piece of swimwear — this time, a tiny black bikini.
+Once again, her gorgeous figure is on display as she looks up into the camera with a big smile on her face.
+The next few photos show the stunner in another black bikini, as well as in an electric blue two-piece before Rita ends the post with a few sexy photos of herself clad in pool cover-ups.

 View this post on Instagram